Paldi, British Columbia

-Paldi is a former South Asian settlement and mill town near Duncan, on Vancouver Island in British Columbia.
+Paldi is a multi-ethnic settlement and former mill town near Duncan, on Vancouver Island in British Columbia.
 It is significant as a town founded by Sikh Canadians, and its early exemplification of multiculturalism.

 History

-The town was founded in 1916 by Mayo Singh Minhas, his brother Ganea Singh Minhas and their cousin Doman Singh - three Sikh businessmen from Punjab.
+The town was founded in 1916 by Mayo Singh Manhas, his brother Ganea Singh Manhas and their cousin Doman Singh - three Sikh businessmen from Punjab.
 The town was originally named Mayo, but was required to change its name in 1936 due to confusion caused at the post office with Mayo, Yukon.
 The name was changed to Paldi, which was the name of the town in Hoshiarpur, Punjab that Doman, Ganea and Mayo had migrated from.

 The town's most well-known founder, Mayo, was born Mayan Singh Manhas in 1888.
 He believed that having a name that would be easier for Anglo Canadians to pronounce would benefit his business prospects, so he began going by "Mayo".

 By 1919, a Gurdwara was established in the community, and shortly after a school was constructed.
 The Gurdwara was later re-built, and has undergone subsequent renovations and updates in the decades since.

 The Japanese community of Paldi built a hall which was used as a Buddhist temple and a meeting place.
 The wooden building was constructed next to the Gurdwara in 1923.
 Several forms of Buddhism were practiced by the Japanese families that used the hall.
 Meetings, celebrations, and occasionally United Church services also took place within its walls.

 The Paldi post office first opened on June 1, 1936.
 It was closed in 1954, only to be opened again in 1959.
 Finally on June 30, 1969, the post office closed permanently due to a dwindling population.
 The school also closed in 1969, and the remaining children were bussed to nearby Lake Cowichan.
 At its peak, Paldi had a population of over 1,500 people.
 The settlement was a mixing pot where East Indian, Japanese, Chinese, and European cultures were celebrated.

 India's first Prime Minister, Jawaharlal Nehru visited Paldi on a trip to British Columbia in November 1949.
 He was accompanied by his daughter, Indira Gandhi, who also later became prime minister.
 The visit was in part due to Mayo Singh gaining a far reaching reputation of making large charitable donations to both Canadian and Indian organizations.

 Herb, Ted, and Gordon Singh, sons of Doman Singh, went on to found the Doman Lumber Company, which became Doman Industries.
 The company, based in nearby Duncan, continued to grow and operated for decades on Vancouver Island.